 View full listings

 Every Tuesday, you can choose to pay either £6, £8 or £10 per ticket at Regent Street Cinema.
-On Tuesday 16th August, you can watch NOPE or TOP GUN: MAVERICK or as little £6 per person.
+On Tuesday 27th September, you can watch DON'T WORRY DARLING and MOONAGE DAYDREAM for as little £6 per person.
 The choice is yours.See What's On

 Join the growing number of film lovers at Regent Street Cinema and enjoy watching beautifully-curated content in style.
 Members are able to book discounted tickets for them and a plus one all year round as well as enjoy discounts at the bar.Find out more